cambiotraining/bacterial-genomics/materials/07-bacqc.md

 ## Preparing Files

-On our computers, for each of the three species we will be working with on the course, we have a directory in `~/Documents/bacterial_genomics` for each species where we will do all our analysis.
+On our computers, for each of the three species we will be working with on the course, we have a directory in `~/Course_materials` for each species where we will do all our analysis.
 We already included the following in each species directory:

-- `data` → contains the sequencing files we will be working with.
+- `data/` - contains the sequencing files we will be working with.
-- `preprocessed` → contains the results for all the analysis we'll be running during the course.
-We are aiming to fit a lot in this week so we may not always have time to wait for pipelines to finish running
+- `preprocessed/` - contains the results for all the analysis we'll be running during the course.
+We are aiming to fit a lot in this week so we have provided the results for all the analyses we'll run this week.
-- `resources` → where we include other files we will be using such as reference genomes, and some background datasets that will be used with some of the tools we will cover.
+- `resources/` - where we include other files we will be using such as reference genomes.
-- `scripts` → where we include some scripts that we will use during the course.
-You will have to edit some of these scripts as part of the exercises
+- `scripts/` - where we include some scripts that we will use during the course.
+You will have to edit some of these scripts as part of the exercises.
-- `sample_info.csv` → a table with some metadata for our samples.
+- `sample_info.csv` - a table with some metadata for our samples.

-:::{.callout-exercise}

-Your first task is to **create two new directories** in each species folder called `report` and `results`.
-You can do this either using the file explorer <i class="fa-solid fa-folder"></i> or from the command line (using the `mkdir` command).
+:::{.callout-warning}

+We have a lot to fit in this week, and during testing, we found that running all the pipelines and tools on even the genomes we selected from larger datasets was going to take too long.
+So, what we decided, was to only analyse five samples during the exercises you'll be doing this week.
+This will allow you to set up and run the various scripts, see the pipelines and tools running and see the outputs in the time we've set aside for each section.
+The outputs will always be sent to a `results` directory.
+However, we've provided the results you would have obtained if you'd run the scripts on all of the data in a `preprocessed` directory.
+For some of the exercises, you'll be making use of the outputs in this directory instead of what you create yourselves as this will hopefully give you a more realistic set of results like the ones you may eventually generate when working with larger datasets.
+We will make it clear in the course materials and exercises when you should be working with the results in the `preprocessed` directory instead of the `results` directory.
 :::

 ### Data

-Your analysis starts with FASTQ files (if you need a reminder of what a FASTQ file is, look at the [Intro to NGS > FASTQ](01-intro_wgs.html#FASTQ_Files) section of the materials).
+Your analysis starts with FASTQ files (if you need a reminder of what a FASTQ file is, look at the [Intro to NGS > FASTQ](01-intro_ngs.html#FASTQ_Files) section of the materials).
 The Illumina files come as compressed FASTQ files (`.fastq.gz` format) and there's two files per sample, corresponding to read 1 and read 2.
 This is indicated by the file name suffix:

 - `*_1.fastq.gz` for read 1